couchbase/kubernetes/README.md

 The downside with running a single etcd node within Kubernetes has the major disadvantage of being a single point of failure, nor will it handle pod restarts of the etcd pod -- if that pod is restarted and gets a new ip address, then future couchbase nodes that are started won't be able to find etcd and auto-join the cluster.

-Having said that, here's how to start the app-etcd Pod:
+Having said that, here's how to start the app-etcd service and pod:

 ```
+$ kubectl create -f services/app-etcd.yaml
 $ kubectl create -f pods/app-etcd.yaml
 ```